 Are you tired of looking in the mirror and seeing baggy eyes, dark circles, and that “old lady” look?
-This DIY eye cream has natural caffeine to tighten up under eye skin, brighten those dark circles and reduce puffiness and water retention.
+This DIY eye cream has natural caffeine to tighten up under-eye skin, brighten those dark circles, and reduce puffiness and water retention.
 While it won’t make you feel 20 years younger or guarantee 8 hours of sleep, it will help reduce that tired eye look that comes from late nights, not enough sleep, or water retention.

 The secret ingredient in this DIY eye cream is organic coffee infused rosehip seed oil.
 Rosehip seed oil is quickly absorbed and offers antioxidants and vitamin C to brighten and soothe tired eyes.
-It won’t sag your delicate under eye skin in the same way that olive oil or coconut oil will.
+It won’t sag your delicate under-eye skin in the same way that olive oil or coconut oil will.
 Rosehip seed oil is a light oil that is high in vitamin C and other antioxidants.

 If rosehip seed oil is out of your price range you can also use sunflower seed oil in this recipe.
-The finished product won’t be quite the same but it will have similar absorbsion rates.
-The sea buckthorn fruit oil and the raspberry seed oil are both wonderful skin care oils that are high in antioxidants and vitamins.
+The finished product won’t be quite the same but it will have similar absorption rates.
+The sea buckthorn fruit oil and the raspberry seed oil are both wonderful skincare oils that are high in antioxidants and vitamins.
 Both are easily absorbed by your skin and have anti-aging qualities.
 If these are outside of your price range, substitute them with additional rosehip seed oil or sunflower seed oil.

 How to make coffee infused oil

-4 tablespoon organic coffee, freshly ground
+- 4 tablespoon organic coffee, freshly ground

-2/3 cup rosehip seed oil
+- 2/3 cup rosehip seed oil

 - Cap the jar tightly.
 Shake to evenly distribute the oil in the coffee.
 Add more oil if necessary to keep the coffee submerged in the oil.

-- Pour the coffee infused oil through a fine tea strainer to drain the coffee grounds.
+- Pour the coffee-infused oil through a fine tea strainer to drain the coffee grounds.
 Press the grounds with the back of a spoon to capture the last drops of oil.
 Retain the oil.
-You can return the coffee grounds to the jar and infuse again with fresh oil, if you wish.
+You can return the coffee grounds to the jar and infuse it again with fresh oil if you wish.
 There is a lot of flavour in the coffee grounds.

 The coffee infused oil can be used in the following DIY eye cream recipe.